 The clear challenge?
 Saying no. There was a time when I thought being a good leader meant saying yes, yes to projects, yes to requests, yes to every opportunity that came my way.
 But here’s what I learned the hard way: every unexamined yes is also a hidden no.

 The truth is, not every yes is created equal.
 Now, I remind myself: Saying no makes my yes stronger.
 When I say no to what drains or distracts me, my yes carries weight.
 It signals alignment, clarity, and presence.
 My yes becomes a powerful declaration of what truly matters.
 October Takeaway This month, try this practice: The next time you feel the urge to say yes automatically, pause and ask yourself: “If I say yes to this, what am I saying no to?”
 That one question has the power to change how you lead, and how you live.
 If you’re curious about how coaching could support you in strengthening your yes, with more clarity, presence, and less stress, I’d love to talk.
 Book a conversation with me.
+A September Reset is the natural pause that comes with the change of season.

 Summer tends to be expansive, long days, looser routines, more play.
 September invites us back into focus and rhythm, school begins, work goals ramp up, and the light begins to shift.
 A reset isn’t about reinventing yourself.
 It’s about realigning, releasing what no longer serves you, recommitting to what matters, and bringing presence into the both/and of joy and challenge.
 Think of it as a gentle fresh start, a second New Year tucked into the calendar, reminding you that you get to begin again, right now.
 My September Reset This year, that reset feels especially tender.
 Life is asking me to hold a lot.
 On one hand, there is growth, new beginnings, and exciting transitions.
 On the other, there are heavier realities, supporting loved ones through life’s changes.
 I’m reminded that life is rarely either/or.
 More often, it’s the both/and: joy and grief, expansion and contraction, renewal and letting go.
 This month, I’ve felt that truth deeply: